Get Started Free

 Pricing: Free.
 Ad-free on Android for $2.99.

-3. Google Translate: Best Free Russian Translator App
+3. Google Translate: Best Free Russian Translation App

 Google's language corpus is the vastest of them all.